Jaideep Ahlawat: Early life and education

-Jaideep Ahlawat was born in Kharkara, a village in the Meham Chaubisi tehsil of the Rohtak district of Haryana, India, into a Hindu Jat family.
-He got his high school certificate from Govt.
-High School in Kharkara.
-He attended Jat College in Rohtak.
-After his graduation, Ahlawat got his Master of Arts (MA) degree in English from Maharshi Dayanand University in 2005.
-He completed his acting graduation from the Film and Television Institute of India (FTII) in Pune, Maharashtra in 2008, where Rajkummar Rao, Vijay Varma, and Sunny Hinduja were his acting mates.
+Jaideep Ahlawat was born in Kharkara, a village in the Meham Chaubisi tehsil of the Rohtak district, Haryana, India, into a Hindu Jat family.
+He completed his secondary education from Government High School in Kharkara, before attending Jat College in Rohtak.
+Following his graduation, Ahlawat earned a Master of Arts (MA) degree in English from Maharshi Dayanand University in 2005.
+In 2008, he attended the Film and Television Institute of India (FTII) in Pune, Maharashtra, where Rajkummar Rao, Vijay Varma, and Sunny Hinduja were his batchmates.